louisboilard/.config/README.md

 ## Zsh

-.zshrc file to see my Z shell config.
+.zshrc file to see Z(oomer) shell config.
 Vi mode specifics, use of the zsh-syntax-highlighting plugin for highlighting and ctrl-o bind to access fzf.
 Using lf as the terminal file manager.
 Aliases are shared with the bash config (fetched from the .bash_aliases file).

+## Fish

+In vi mode by default.
+Alternative to zsh/bash/dash.
+Better out of the box autocomplete and has some nice features and default cmd's.
+Config file -> config.fish

 ## Alactritty